abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Writing forces sharper understanding.md

 # Writing forces sharper understanding
 Writing is a great way to put pressure on your thinking: it’s hard to summarize something you don’t sharply understand.
 By trying to explain an idea, you’ll naturally try multiple framings, flesh out its edges, and see new connections.
-This is part of why [Evergreen note-writing helps insight accumulate](Evergreen%20note-writing%20helps%20insight%20accumulate.md) and why you should [Write about what you read to internalize texts deeply](Write%20about%20what%20you%20read%20to%20internalize%20texts%20deeply.md).
+This is part of why [[Evergreen note-writing helps insight accumulate]] and why you should [[Write about what you read to internalize texts deeply]].

 The additional step of making associations and integrating that writing with prior notes (i.e. to create [[Andy Matuschak/Evergreen Notes|Evergreen Notes]], particularly since [[Evergreen notes should be concept-oriented]]) makes this effect even more powerful because you have to understand how a given idea relates to other ideas.
 And when you’re comparing the new ideas to the old, you can see what’s *not* being said in the new work.